-Ports located on the Gulf Coast and Atlantic Seaboard can also expect greater volume growth as the Panama Canal expansion projects should contribute to increased traffic of larger container ships from the Pacific Ocean.
+We believe that ports located on the Gulf Coast and Atlantic Seaboard can also expect greater volume growth as the Panama Canal expansion should contribute to increased traffic of larger container ships from the Pacific Ocean.
 As a part of our existing operations, we service most major ports across the Gulf Coast and the southeast Atlantic Coast.